-Pict 29 a, b, c, d; 12x60 Russian heating equipment for eyepieces; ©Anna Vacani
+Pict 36 a, b, c, d; 12x60 Russian heating equipment for eyepieces; ©Anna Vacani

-This system was designed for 12x60 installed on a rangefinder and rangefinder itself.
+This system was designed for two 12x60 binoculars installed on a rangefinder and for rangefinder itself.
 The rangefinder takes only two binoculars.
 Any user could not make a mistake with covers.
-All cups were connected with cables systems.
-The external covers they are intended for on the outside binoculars.
+All cups were connected with the cables systems.
+The external covers they are intended for the outside binoculars.
 The centre covers are fitted for the rangefinder's optic.